The image shows a thumbnail from bot & salz for the blog post Buzzword Bakery and the topic of employer branding.

 Are you talent ready?

-Let's find out together how we can skillfully tailor your employer brand to your company's brand essence.
-Your X-factor that sets you apart in the employee market needs to be clearly communicated and validated by a powerful talent brand so that your employees of tomorrow know who you are and believe what you promise.
+Let’s work together to figure out how to skillfully tailor your employer brand to your company’s brand essence.
+Your X-factor—the thing that sets you apart in the job market—must be clearly communicated and validated by a powerful talent brand so that your future employees know who you are and believe what you promise.
+If you’re still looking for answers, feel free to take a look at our FAQ.

 Let's talk!